weadsy/find-open-seats-python/README.md

 8) pip install requests (install request library)

-9) tmux (optional, if you want the script to keep running after you disconnect from ssh.
+9) tmux (optional, start a tmux session if you want the script to keep running after you disconnect from ssh.
 Can also use 'screen')

 10) python check_classes.py (run the script)